I was never the biggest Avengers comic book fan as a kid.

 Regardless of my apprehension about The Avengers, I wished, dreamed and imagined for the day when I could see a movie with the heroes assembled on screen.
 Like The Chambers Brothers told us years ago, Time Has Come Today.

 The X-Men trilogy was already great in my view.
 First Class allowed me to start the story all over again even though I didn't think I needed to.
-The Edward Norton Hulk, Iron-Man, Thor and Captain America films prepped us for the wallop of a movie before us.
+The Edward Norton Hulk, Iron-Man, Thor and Captain America films prepped us for a wallop of a movie.

-The Avengers is a dream come true for comic book fans, including those like me who have less of a connection to the series than die-hard fans.
+The Avengers movies are dreams come true for comic book fans, including those like me who have less of a connection to the series than die-hard fans.

-The film is the equivalent of a roller coaster ride in a movie theatre.
+The films are the equivalent of a roller coaster ride in a movie theatre.
 The actors each brought something unique to their roles.
-I rather enjoyed Tom Hiddleston in Thor and got to do so even more in The Avengers.
-He plays the villainous Loki brilliantly.
+I always rather enjoyed Tom Hiddleston in Thor and got to do so even more in subsequent movies.
+He plays Loki brilliantly.
 The scene with Scarlett Johannson's Black Widow is well-written and acted.
 Ironically, as with most villains, Loki does more smiling than any other character in the film.

-I was concerned about Mark Ruffalo as Bruce Banner but by the end of the film all of my doubts were smashed aside.
+I was concerned about Mark Ruffalo as Bruce Banner but all of my doubts were smashed aside.

-Most of the film's comic relief comes courtesy of charismatic Robert Downey Jr. as expected.
+Most of the films' comic relief comes courtesy of charismatic Robert Downey Jr.

-The summer blockbuster season has been kickstarted in a major way.
-My advice to anyone that can read this is to catch up on the aforementioned films leading up to The Avengers to fully experience this marvel of a film.
+The summer blockbuster season is about to be kickstarted.
+My advice to anyone that can read this is to catch up on the aforementioned films leading up to Avengers: Doomsday to fully experience this upcoming marvel of a film.

 No comments: